johnnycatsf/psychedeli.ca/_posts/2011-04-09-decisions-decisions.md

 Right now, my best option is **[FreeNAS][6]**, it's a distribution of [FreeBSD][7] (an OS I know and love) that's specially formulated to act as a network storage device.
 Precisely what I'm looking for!
 It's even bundled with a [DAAP server][7] and [NFS][8] so the Boxee can be "tricked" into thinking /Zappa *is actually a part of its own local filesystem*.
 The possibilities are endless, allowing for seamless integration of the data on these disks to the entire network here at 1913.

 I think my choice has been made.

+**UPDATE:** My FreeNAS file server is running smoothly, fully jailed.
+Story at 11.

 [1]: http://geekwitch.livejournal.com/
 [2]: http://support.dell.com/support/edocs/systems/opgx270/en/ug/index.htm